How Long Does Perfume Last On Clothes?

-If you have found a fragrance that clings to your clothing, then there will come an occasion where you want it out.
+If you have found a fragrance that clings to your clothing, then there will come an occasion when you want it out.
 While cheaper fragrances can be removed with normal wash cycles, more stubborn ones may need the help of baking soda.
 This can be added in a bucketful of warm water and left overnight for soaking or by adding another half-cup into the washing machine when cleaning the garment.

 How to apply perfume to clothes

-It's a good idea to spend the money on quality perfume, but that doesn't mean you can't enjoy your cheap perfumes.
-There are other ways they'll make it last longer and smell better for those quick moments where you want some fragrance in an instant!
+It's a good idea to spend money on quality perfume, but that doesn't mean you can't enjoy your cheap perfumes.
+There are other ways they'll make it last longer and smell better for those quick moments when you want some fragrance in an instant!
 Try spritzing tissue paper with them instead of spraying directly onto clothes - this will permeate into fabrics more easily without staining anything like white clothing or silk.

 Does perfume last longer on clothes or skin?

 Perfume lasts longer on your clothes because alcohol doesn't evaporate from fabrics as fast as it does from the skin.
-Your body temperature is higher than the air around you which increases how much aroma is projected and makes perfume last shorter too!
+Your body temperature is higher than the air around you, which increases how much aroma is projected and makes perfume last shorter too!